cocart-headless/cocart-openapi/README.md

 ### CoCart Plus

-An add-on plugin that extends the CoCart with support for coupons, fees, shipping methods, payment methods, granular totals breakdowns, and more.
+An add-on plugin that extends CoCart with support for coupons, fees, shipping methods, payment methods, granular totals breakdowns, and more.

 #### Plus — API v1